 This program is funded by the Centers for Disease Control and Prevention (CDC) for childhood lead poisoning-prevention efforts in Ohio.
 OHHLPPP receives all blood lead laboratory reports on Ohio resident children and contributes to the national database on lead poisoning.
 The program also promotes the national lead poisoning prevention guidelines set forth by the CDC.

-OHHLPPP provides specific testing guidelines in Ohio Lead Testing Requirements and Medical Management Recommendations.
+OHHLPPP provides specific guidance in the form of Lead Testing Requirements and High Risk Zip Codes and Medical Management Recommendations.

 (NOTE: This document is in PDF Format and requires Adobe Acrobat Reader.)